coomdev/pngextraembedder/README.md

 - [Install ViolentMonkey](https://violentmonkey.github.io/get-it/) (it is preferable to TamperMonkey(closed source) and GreaseMonkey(abandonned shit))
 - [Install 4chanX (recommended)](https://www.4chan-x.net/builds/4chan-X.user.js)
 - Use the prebuilt [main.user.js](https://git.coom.tech/coomdev/PEE/raw/branch/%E4%B8%AD%E5%87%BA%E3%81%97/main.user.js)

+Note: 4chanX isn't a hard requirement, just recommended because it's overall a nicer experience.
+If you don't want to use 4chanX, make sure the native 4chan extension is enabled in your settings.

 How to Build
 ============